kaaneneskpc/Cointy/prd.md

 4. If "History" button is tapped → Goes to transaction history screen
 5. If "Analytics" button is tapped → Goes to portfolio analytics screen
 6. If "Alerts" button is tapped → Goes to price alerts screen
+7. If "Export" button is tapped → Goes to export screen
-7. If settings icon is tapped → Goes to settings screen
+8. If settings icon is tapped → Goes to settings screen

 ### 4.8 Settings and Personalization Flow
 1. Settings icon is tapped on portfolio screen (top-right corner)